The Circle (2017 film): Plot

-At a board meeting, Eamon announces support from almost all 50 states for voting through Circle accounts.
+At a board meeting, Eamon announces support from almost all fifty states for voting through Circle accounts.
 Mae takes it a step further, and suggests requiring every voting citizen to have a Circle account in order to do so.
 Eamon and Tom approve, but the suggestion upsets Annie.
-At the next company-wide meeting, Mae says that The Circle believes it can find anyone on the planet in under 20 minutes and introduces a program to find wanted felons in the same time frame.
-The program identifies an escaped child murderer within 10 minutes, which prompts the Circlers in the audience to erupt in applause.
+At the next company-wide meeting, Mae says that The Circle believes it can find anyone on the planet in under twenty minutes and introduces a program to find wanted felons.
+The program identifies an escaped child murderer within ten minutes, which prompts the Circlers in the audience to erupt in applause.
 Mae uses this successful test to suggest transparency can be a force for good.
-Mae says that the program can find anyone, not just wanted felons, and someone suggests Mercer.
-Mae is initially hesitant to use the program to locate Mercer, but Tom persuades Mae to continue.
-Mercer is quickly located in an isolated cabin.
-Startled by Circle users descending upon his home, he flees in a car, though a Circle user places a small camera on his car window without his knowledge or consent.
-They pursue him via automobile and a flying drone, which causes Mercer to swerve uncontrollably off a bridge to his death, much to Mae's horror.
+Mae says that the program can find anyone, and someone suggests Mercer.
+Mae is initially hesitant to use the program to locate Mercer, but Eamon persuades her to continue.
+Mercer is located in an isolated cabin.
+Startled by Circle users descending upon his home, he flees in a car, though a Circle user places a small camera on his car window without his knowledge.
+They pursue him via automobile and a flying drone, which causes Mercer to swerve uncontrollably off a bridge and die.
 Days later, Mae calls Annie, who has left The Circle and returned to Scotland, which has improved her well-being.
 Mae, however, finds that connection with others helps her cope with Mercer's death.

 Mae returns to The Circle, despite her parents' pleas.
-Mae calls Ty to ask for a favor and Ty tells her something that he has discovered.
+Mae calls Ty to ask for a favor and Ty reveals something that he has discovered.
 At the next company-wide meeting, Mae explains how connection has helped her recover.
 She speaks with Eamon, and invites Tom onstage, then invites Eamon and Tom to go fully transparent.
 She explains that Ty has found all their email accounts and exposed them to the world, as no one should be exempt.
-Eamon and Tom, clearly upset, try to save face before Tom leaves the stage.
+Eamon and Tom, upset, try to save face before Tom leaves the stage.
 Her superiors cut power to her presentation, and the stage goes dark, but the audience activates their mobile devices, illuminating Mae, who reiterates her advocacy of transparency.
 She later returns to kayaking, untroubled by the drones that shadow her.